fmillion/mcs276-f25/FP.md

 >
 > We accept this trade-off because, when working with larger floating point numbers, the *precision* is great enough that we can account for it when we do calculations.
 (However, as we saw in class, failing to consider this imprecise representation can result in interesting - sometimes devastating - bugs!)
 >
 > In practice, computers can still do floating point math because they will intelligently *round* the results of calculations.
 If you add `0.1` and `0.2` in a typical computer calculator, you'll get the correct result: `0.3`. *However*, neither `0.2` nor `0.1` can be precisely represented in binary!
-This works because the computer will actually *understand your decimal input* and try to make apporpriate accommodations for the result of binary calculation.
-For example, the calculator *knows* you typed "0.1" and "0.2", so it figures "you'll get a decimal result, and since it's addition, the result will have only one decimal place".
-With this knowledge, the computer can compute the result in floating point and then *round* the result to the number of decimal points.
+This works because the computer will use rounding internally to maintain the precision of your calculations.
 >
 > Thus, even though adding "0.1" and "0.1" might actually be adding "0.099996" and "0.099996" internally, the result - "0.199992" will be *rounded up* to one decimal place - this is how you get `0.2` as the result.